martinmoene/observer-ptr-lite/README.md

 #### Conversions

 \-D<b>nsop\_CONFIG\_ALLOW\_IMPLICIT\_CONVERSION</b>=0
-The `observer_ptr` from the C++17 draft provides [explicit conversions](http://en.cppreference.com/w/cpp/language/explicit) to `bool` and to the underlying type.
+The proposed `observer_ptr` provides [explicit conversions](http://en.cppreference.com/w/cpp/language/explicit) to `bool` and to the underlying type.
 Explicit conversion is not available from pre-C++11 compilers.
 To prevent problems due to unexpected [implicit conversions](http://en.cppreference.com/w/cpp/language/implicit_cast) to `bool` or to the underlying type, this library does not provide these implicit conversions at default.
 If you still want them, define this macro to 1.
 Without these implicit conversions enabled, a conversion to bool via the [safe bool idiom](https://en.wikibooks.org/wiki/More_C%2B%2B_Idioms/Safe_bool) is provided.
 Default is 0.

 #### Compile-time tests